Vondrousova beats fourth seed Pegula to reach semis

 Fourth seed Jessica Pegula once again fell short at the quarter-final stage of a Grand Slam as she lost to unseeded Marketa Vondrousova at Wimbledon.

-Czech player Vondrousova survived a comeback from the American to win 6-4 2-6 6-4 on Court One.
+When play resumed Czech world number 42 Vondrousova fought back to seal a 6-4 2-6 6-4 victory.

+Vondrousova, 24, when asked how much closing the roof helped her, replied: "A lot actually."
-Vondrousova, 24, had never made it further than the second round at SW19 while Pegula has lost all six of her Grand Slam quarter-finals.

-Vondrousova will face top seed Iga Swiatek or Ukrainian Elina Svitolina.
+Vondrousova, who had never made it past the second round at Wimbledon until this year, will face top seed Iga Swiatek or Ukrainian Elina Svitolina in the semi-finals.

+"My best result here was the second round.
+I just got better.
+I'm just loving grass now."

-Vondrousova, ranked 42nd in the world, enjoyed a rapid rise through the ranks as a teenager when she reached the 2019 French Open final but this was her first quarter-final since that run.
+Vondrousova enjoyed a rapid rise through the ranks as a teenager when she reached the 2019 French Open final but this was her first quarter-final since that run.

 Pegula on the other hand is a late bloomer when it comes to Grand Slam success.

-She did not break into the top 100 until her eighth year on the WTA Tour and all six Grand Slam quarter-final losses have come in the past two years.
+The 29-year-old did not break into the top 100 until her eighth year on the WTA Tour and has lost six Grand Slam quarter-final matches in the past two years.

+The two traded breaks in a tight first set but Vondrousova had the last word as Pegula saved three break points in the ninth game but succumbed after sending a forehand long.

+An impressive hold to love from the unseeded player secured the first set before Pegula roared back in the second, maintaining her composure to recover some rhythm and a double-break to level proceedings.